 Don’t you love the way your house looks with all of the lights strung up around Christmas time?
 Wouldn’t you like to get that warm, fuzzy feeling all year round?
 Well we here at LED Holiday Lighting have put together a holiday lighting guide that will help you plan, create, and utilize your LED lights throughout the entire year, to suit all different needs and holidays.

-Before we dive into the full guide we have to make sure to begin your plan by knowing what bulbs will work best for your plan along with the best ways to utilize those lights in the most efficient and useful ways possible.
+Before we dive into the full guide we have to make sure to begin your plan by knowing what bulbs styles will work best for your plan along with the best ways to utilize those lights in the most efficient and useful ways possible.

 There are several different options of LED bulb shapes and styles that can all have their own advantages and disadvantages based on how and where you would like to use them.